Vinit-Londhe/Vinit-Londhe/README.md

 ## About

-MSc Data Science student at **Queen Mary University of London**, focused on the Data Engineering side of the field — distributed systems, streaming architectures, and the infrastructure that makes analytics and AI actually work in production.
+MSc Data Science student at **Queen Mary University of London**, focused on data engineering for AI systems: ontologies and pipelines that ground AI agents in real enterprise data instead of letting them guess.

-I'm drawn to the unglamorous problems: schema drift in event streams, late-arriving data in batch pipelines, the gap between a model that works in a notebook and one that runs reliably at scale.
-That's the work I want to keep doing.
+I'm drawn to the unglamorous problems: schema drift in event streams, late-arriving data in batch pipelines, and the gap between an agent that sounds right in a demo and one whose answers actually trace back to a source.
+That's the work I want to keep doing, on Palantir Foundry or any modern data stack.

-🎓 **Graduating September 2026** · 🛂 **Eligible for UK Graduate Visa (PSW)** · 💼 **Open to Data Engineering roles**
+🎓 **Graduating September 2026** · 🛂 **Eligible for UK Graduate Visa (PSW)** · 💼 **Open to Data Engineer, Forward Deployed Engineer, and AI/Agentic Engineer roles**

 ---